Quantum Sensing Using Atomic Clocks for Nuclear and Particle Physics: Fifth force search with isotope shifts

-The linear relation described in Eq.~\ref{EqKingPlot} holds true, as long as broad-linewidth transitions are used in the plot.
-Narrow-linewidth transitions can resolve effects other than the field shift and teh mass shift.
-Suppose an additional term $X_\alpha^{AA'}$ in Eq.~\ref{EqIsotopeShift}.
-This term adds $X_{\beta,\alpha}^{AA'}/\mu^{AA'}$ to the right-hand side of Eq.~\ref{EqKingPlot}, making the King plot nonlinear.
-An example of the source of such an additional term is a hypothetical force between an electron and a neutron, which forms the following Yukawa-type potential energy for an electron:
+Suppose an additional term $X_i^{AA'}$ in Eq.~\ref{EqIsotopeShift}.
+This term introduces $X_{j,i}^{AA'}/\mu^{AA'}$ on the right-hand side of Eq.~\ref{EqKingPlot}, causing the King plot to become nonlinear.
+One possible source of this additional term is a hypothetical force between an electron and a neutron, generating the following Yukawa-type potential energy for an electron:

-where $s$ is the spin for the new boson mediating the force, $y_e$ and $y_n$ are the coupling constant of the boson to an electron and a neutron, respectively, and $m_\phi$ is the mass of the new boson.
-If the plot shows nonlinearity, it is possible that the nonlinearity is induced by this new force.
-If not, it is proved that such a force does not exist.
+where $s$ is the spin for the new boson mediating the force, $y_e$ and $y_n$ are the coupling constants of the boson to an electron and a neutron, respectively, and $m_\phi$ is the mass of the new boson.
+Nonlinearity in a King plot can be attributed to this new force.
+Conversely, if the plot remains linear, it provides evidence against the existence of such a force.

-The reality is more complex even within the SM; higher order effects of the nuclear charge radius also induce nonlinearity.
-The following equation is typically assumed in the state-of-the-art analysis.
+Higher-order effects of the nuclear charge radius, which is within the SM, also induce nonlinearity.
+The following equation is typically assumed in the state-of-the-art analysis: